 Environmental performance of the Chinese industry sector has not yet reached international levels of good practice.
-The project is aiming to improve the situation since the demand for sustainable products "made in China" is ever increasing.
-Together with several project partners, adelphi will introduce EMAS (EU Eco-Management and Audit Scheme) in Chinese companies and production sites of European enterprises.
-About 500 Chinese environmental consultants will be trained who will attend to 100 Chinese enterprises until their official EMAS registration.
+The project aimed to improve the situation since the demand for sustainable products "made in China" is ever increasing.
+Together with several project partners, adelphi introduced EMAS (EU Eco-Management and Audit Scheme) in Chinese companies and production sites of European enterprises.
+About 500 Chinese environmental consultants have been trained and have assisted 100 Chinese enterprises up to their official EMAS registration.

-Project partners include the Chinese Ministries of Environmental Protection and of Science and Technology.
-German automotive supplier Schaeffler and Italian FAAM Group, a producer of lead batteries and electric vehicles, will support the project.
+Project partners included the Chinese Ministries of Environmental Protection and of Science and Technology.
+German automotive supplier Schaeffler and Italian FAAM Group, a producer of lead batteries and electric vehicles, supported the project.